Luna-Klatzer/docs_openhiven.py/docs/getting_started/index.md

-# Introduction to OpenHiven.py
+# Quickstart

 ---

-Welcome to the Introduction to OpenHiven.py!
+Welcome to the Quickstart page of OpenHiven.py!

 OpenHiven.py is an easy, fast and async API wrapper written in Python that provides extensive functionality for the Hiven Swarm and Hiven API.